-Due to the proposed Project's proximity to the Everett-Stewart Regional (UCY) Airport, a glare analysis was performed in accordance with the FAA's 2018 Airport Solar Guide standards (FAA, 2018).
+Due to the proposed Project's proximity to the UCY Airport, a glare analysis was performed in accordance with FAA standards.
 In order to understand and model glare in accordance with FAA's standards, Sandia National Laboratories developed the Solar Glare Hazard Analysis Tool (SGHAT).
 ForgeSolar utilized its SGHAT license to perform the glare analysis for this study, (ForgeSolar, 2020).
 The SGHAT allows the user to specify a site location, draw an outline of the proposed photovoltaic array, and specify observer locations.
 Once these points are given the properties of the arrays, such as the tracking type, tilt, module surface type, and orientation can be specified for each array.
 Latitude, longitude, and elevation for each observation point and array vertex are tracked and used for sun position and vector calculations to determine glare for that observation point.
 Additional information regarding reflectance, environment, and ocular factors can be altered.

 The ocular impact of glare is visualized with the Solar Glare Ocular Hazard Plot (SGOHP).
 This chart displays the ocular impact as a function of glare subtended source angle and retinal irradiance.
 Each minute of glare is displayed on the chart as a small circle in its respective hazard zone.
-For convenience, a reference point is provided which illustrates the hazard from viewing the sun without filtering, i.e., staring at the sun.
+For convenience, a reference point is provided which illustrates the hazard from viewing the sun without filtering, i.e. staring at the sun.
 Each plot includes predicted glare for one PV array and one receptor (ForgeSolar, 2020).